Nadas Rastenis: Poems

 Rastenis's first poems were published in the Keleivis magazine in 1917 in the Lithuanian language.
 Nevertheless, he began publishing in English in 1921.
 He also edited the Lithuanian diaspora Dirva and Sandara magazines.
 In 1949, Rastenis published a larger poem entitled Trijų rožių šventė (Three Roses Festival), which he illustrated himself.

 Translations

 In 1938, Rastenis notably translated The Seasons by 18th-century Lithuanian poet Kristijonas Donelaitis into English.
 The translation also included illustrations drawn by Rastenis and a portrait of Donelaitis created by Telesforas Kulakauskas.
 Rastenis also had translated The Forest of Anykščiai by Antanas Baranauskas into English in 1934.
-Among other translations of his are FitzGerald's translation of the Rubaiyat of Omar Khayyam into Lithuanian and Bronė Buivydaitė's Jūratė ir Kąstytis into English.
+Among other translations of his are FitzGerald's translation of the Rubaiyat of Omar Khayyam into Lithuanian and Bronė Buivydaitė's Jūratė ir Kastytis into English.

 War's Curse & Noble Peace Prize nomination

 Rastenis wrote his most famous work, War's Curse, in 1941.
 The pacifist poem was published in periodical publications, but did not garner significant attention.
 It gained popularity only after Congressman Edward Garmatz published it in the Congressional Record in 1966.
 Rastenis was subsequently made a member of the United Poets Laureate International.
 In 1967, Rastenis received the City of Baltimore Mayor’s Citation and the State of Maryland Certificate of Distinguished Citizenship.
 Also, for "outstanding achievement in poetry", Rastenis was presented the Certificate of Competitive Award by the Maryland’s Citizens Poetry society and the Edgar Allan Poe Award for "outstanding and generous contribution to the cultural life of the state of Maryland through many years of creative art in the field of poetry."
 That same year, he was nominated for the Nobel Peace Prize, but did not win.